Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Conformal prediction

 \subsection{The role of the non-conformity measure}

 The choice of non-conformity measure plays an important role in the construction of the CP sets.
-If $Z_{1:N}$ are exchangeable, as required by the CP procedure, any choice of non-conformity measure leads to marginally valid CP sets (\citet{ShaferVovk2007}).
-However, a well constructed non-conformity measure can lead to more \textit{efficient} sets, i.e., sets that are smaller on average.
-Given the choice between two different procedures for CP set construction that have the same theoretical coverage guarantees, more efficient sets are preferred.
+If $Z_{1:N}$ are exchangeable, as required by the CP procedure, any choice of non-conformity measure leads to marginally valid CP sets \citep{ShaferVovk2007}.
+However, a well-constructed non-conformity measure can lead to more \textit{efficient} sets, meaning sets that are smaller on average.
+Given the choice between two different procedures for CP set construction that have the same theoretical coverage guarantees, smaller set sizes are preferred.

 The non-conformity measure proposed so far leads to CP sets of constant size in the Split CP regression setting.
-In the regression context of \eqref{eq:cp_set2}, a potentially more efficient more adaptive non-conformity measure proposed in \citet{Papadopoulos2002}, is
+In the regression context of \eqref{eq:cp_set2}, \cite{Papadopoulos2002} propose an adaptive non-conformity measure:

-where $\hat{\sigma}$ is a normalizing function.
+where $\hat{\sigma}$ serves as a normalizing function.
 With this non-conformity measure, the CP sets take the form

-that is, it is adjusted based on the value of $X_{N+1}$ (\citet{lei2017distributionfree, Papadopoulos2002}).
+i.e., it is adjusted based on the value of $X_{N+1}$ \citep{lei2017distributionfree, Papadopoulos2002}.
 As opposed to \eqref{eq:cp_set2}, which creates CP sets of constant width, the $\hat{\sigma}$ function makes CP sets of adaptive size.
-The function serves as an estimate of the Mean Absolute Deviance of the quantity $Y-\hat{f}(X)\lvert X = x$ (\citet{lei2017distributionfree}), and is referred to as the \textit{difficulty} function in \citet{Bostrom2017}.
-Estimation of the difficulty function may rely on the inherent properties of the considered point predictor (\citet{RF_CP, MartinMaoReich}) or characteristics of the data set and application at hand (\citet{Bellotti}).
-Alternatively, the function has also been learned directly by fitting a model from the unnormalized non-conformity scores from the training set (\citet{Papadopoulos2002}).
+The function serves as an estimate of the Mean Absolute Deviance of the quantity $Y-\hat{f}(X)\lvert X = x$ \citep{lei2017distributionfree}, and is referred to as the \textit{difficulty} function in \cite{Bostrom2017}.
+Estimation of the difficulty function may rely on the inherent properties of the considered point predictor or characteristics of the data set and application at hand.
+Alternatively, the function can also be learned directly by fitting a model from the unnormalized non-conformity scores from the training set \citep{Papadopoulos2002}.

-Instead of using the absolute residual from the point prediction to build the non-conformity score, scores based on conditional quantiles have been proposed in \citet{romano2019conformalized}:
+Instead of using the absolute residual from the point prediction to build the non-conformity score, \cite{romano2019conformalized} propose a score based on quantile regression: